auth0/limitd-redis/README.md

   }
 }
 ```

+### ERL Quota
+ERL quota represents the number of ERL activations that can be performed in a calendar month for the given `erlQuotaKey`.

+When ERL is triggered, it will keep activated for the `erl_activation_period_seconds` defined in the bucket configuration.

+The amount of minutes per month allowed in ERL mode is defined by: `per_calendar_month * erl_activation_period_seconds / 60`.

 The overrides in ERL work the same way as for the regular bucket.
 Both size and per_interval are mandatory when specifying an override.